Getting Started

 Note

 This library will not work as a driver for any generic Bluetooth HCI USB device nor built-in Bluetooth radios.
-The driver is very specific to Nordic and their provided connectivity firmware, thus other Bluetooth vendors will not work.
-(BLE communications with non-Nordic devices is not affected.)
+The driver is very specific to Nordic nRF52 and the associated Connectivity firmware, thus other Bluetooth vendors will not work.

 Install